 Marketing is story-telling, and I love telling the stories of incredible dentists and the people they help.
 The skills I developed in television, print, and online journalism are the same ones needed to create compelling marketing collateral, blogs, web copy, social media posts, and our doctors’ online reputation.

 We taught our team members how to ask happy patients to post a Google review from their cell phones before they left the office.
 We also encouraged our patients to share selfies from our dental offices.
-While it was nice if they gave us permission to share it on our Facebook pages, it was even more beneficial when they posted it on theirs.
-Word-of-mouth advertising has truly entered the digital age.
+While it was nice if they permitted us to share it on our Facebook pages, it was even more beneficial when they posted it on theirs.
+Word-of-mouth advertising has indeed entered the digital age.

 There was one piece of the puzzle that was still hard to solve: tying ROI to our marketing efforts.
 That’s when I met Amol Nirgudkar, the founder and CEO of Patient Prism, a call tracking system that incorporates artificial intelligence (AI) to identify lost call opportunities.

-Then, it did something no other call tracking service did: It sent an alert whenever a potential new patient was not booked with a clear summary of why not, a short training video on how the call could have been handled differently, and the information needed to call back the person to try to recapture the lost opportunity.
+Then, it did something no other call tracking service did: Whenever a potential new patient had not booked an appointment, it sent an alert.
+The alert gave a clear summary of the underlying problems, a short training video on how the to handle the call differently, and the information needed to call the person back and try to recapture the lost opportunity.